AztecProtocol/aztec-packages/yellow-paper/docs/circuits/private-kernel-inner.md

 #### Verifying the transient accumulated data.

-1. It verifies that the following values match the result of combining the values in the previous iteration's public inputs with those in the private function circuit's public inputs:
+1. It verifies that the following values match the result of combining the values in the previous iteration's public inputs with those in the private call data:

    - Note hash contexts.
    - Nullifier contexts.